 There are a variety of jobs available for someone interested in the sustainability field.
 For example, one could work with for-profit businesses in increasing corporate sustainability efforts, or work with nonprofit organizations or governments in developing specific sustainability projects.
 The range or training for sustainability studies students is broad, so the electives that you take and the internship that you complete will in part define the direction you take with your career.

 Alumni outcomes data is based on the results of Hofstra’s annual Alumni Outcomes Survey and other reliable sources.
-Of the 1,508 undergraduate students who graduated between August 2017-May 2018, data was collected via surveys and other reliable sources resulting in knowledge about the outcomes for 83% of the 2017-2018 undergraduate alumni.
-Salary data is self-reported voluntarily by students and are based upon a 45% response rate for full-time employed undergraduate survey respondents.
+Of the 1,425 undergraduate students who graduated between August 2019-May 2020, data was collected via surveys and other reliable sources resulting in knowledge about the outcomes for 69% of the 2019-2020 undergraduate alumni.
+Salary data is self-reported voluntarily by students and is based upon a 47% response rate for full-time employed undergraduate survey respondents.
 Salary figures only include annual base salary.
-They do not include bonus, commission or any other guaranteed compensation.
+They do not include bonus, commission or any other guaranteed compensation